csabapalfi/whats-render-blocking/README.md

 Csaba Palfi ([@csabapalfi](https://twitter.com/csabapalfi))

-Note:

-> landing pages: fast + targeted

 ---

 ![](img/render-blocking.png)

+Note:

+> A problem of a network request preventing the browser from rendering the page (progressively).

 ---
 # 🎓
-# How did we learn about all this?
+# How did we learn about this?

 ---
 ![](img/pagespeed.png)